sudoskys/StableDiffusionBook/docs/paint/PromptsEngineering.en.md

 **dimensional conflicts**

-    Some anime models are based on the original Stable Diffusion and should be avoided as much as possible.
+    Some anime models are trained based on the original Stable Diffusion and should be avoided as much as possible.

 Please be careful.